aws-samples/iot-fleetwise-evbattery-anomaly-detection/README.md

 cdk deploy -c key_name=fwdemo1 IOT305-fleetwise-core-stack --require-approval never
 ```

-Where `myKey` is an existing keypair name present in your account.
+Where `myKey` is an existing keypair name present in your account to use to SSH into simulation instance.

-The deploy takes about 15 mins mostly due to compilation of the IoT FleetWise agent in the
-EC2 instance that simulate the vehicle.
-Once deploy is finshed, data will start to show up in your Timestream table.
+Once the deployment is finshed, data will start to show up in your Timestream table and you can view the Grafana dashboards.

-## Getting started with Vehicle Simulator CDK stack
-This package contains the Cloud Development Kit (CDK) classes that define all the native AWS resources associated with FleetWise Vehicle Simulator.
-These classes are written in TypeScript, a statically-bound language based off of JavaScript.
-The build system is Node, by way of an internal Amazon wrapper called "NpmPrettyMuch".

-When this package is built, it produces a set of CloudFormation templates in the ./build/cdk.out directory, one for each of the CloudFormation stacks the package defines in its CDK App.
-You can deploy these CloudFormation templates to your AWS Account using the CDK Toolkit, which is included in this package, as explained below.

-//TODO

 ## Security